NDCLab/pepper-pipeline/CONTRIBUTING.md

     Motivation behind each pipeline step is described in the [README.md](README.md).

-3. `output_preproc`
+3. `write:output`

-   At the very last step of the pipeline, each respective output is passed to the `output_preproc` function which transforms the summed outputs into a comprehensive file.
+   At the very last step of the pipeline, each respective output is passed to a `write` module function which transforms the summed outputs into a comprehensive file.

 Together, the contents of `user_params.json` and `output_preproc.json` define all details necessary to describe (such as in the methods and results section for a journal publication) the manipulations of the pre-processing pipeline and its outputs.

 The long term goal is to automate the writing of these journal article sections via a script that takes "user_params.json" and "output_preproc.json" as inputs.
 In contrast, the output.log file reflects a much more verbose record of what was run, what the outputs were, and the presence of any warning/errors, etc.

+### EEG-BIDS

 ### Directory-Structure